gabridome/docs/c-lightning_with_postgresql_reliability.md

 ## Footnotes

 <a name="f1">1</a>: Probably [logical replication] could also be an alternative to streaming replication.
 It focuses on just one database but it presumes an existing *replication identity* in every data object, which is not possible to assume now and for the future for `lightningd` database. [↩](#a1)

 <a name="f2">2</a>: log shipping might be able to be skipped.
-If you try it, please let us know so we can update this section. [↩](#a2)
+If you try it, please let us know so we can update this section.
+It should also be simple, according to this [HA mini-guide] (please read also the good [HA presentation] cited).
+Please consider that the article has been written before version 12 which has dropped the `restore.conf` file.
+Now everything is in the `postgresql.conf` file and there is the new `standby.signal` signaling file. [↩](#a2)

 <a name="f3">3</a>It is possible to adopt postgresQL [migrating the data in your existing sqlite database to postgresQL][sqlite postgres migration]. [↩](#a3)